An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems

-To begin with, we use the ILUES (see Algorithm \ref{alg2:ilues}) to generate the initial archive $\boldsymbol{Z} = \{(\boldsymbol{\xi}_j^t, \boldsymbol{ \tilde{\pi}}(\boldsymbol{\xi}_j^{t}\vert \boldsymbol{d}_{obs}))\}_{j=1,\ldots,N_{e}, t =1,\ldots,t_0}$, where the forward model is defined in \eqref{eq:exam1}, the ensemble of size $N_e = 80$, the initial iteration $t_0 = 1$, and the prior distribution is uniform.
-With the ensemble samples, we use kernel density estimation (Matlab package \textbf{kde}\footnote{\url{https://ics.uci.edu/~ihler/code/kde.html}} is used) to obtain the approximated PDF of $\hat{p}_0(\bm{\xi})$.
-Figure \ref{fig:exam1_hatp_change} (a) shows the generated samples and its corresponding estimated PDF.
-Compared with the true posterior (see Figure \ref{fig:example1_dream}), we can see that with only one iteration, the ILUES is able to capture the area of high posterior distribution and can provide a good initial guess for $p_0(\boldsymbol{\xi})$.
-Next, we use the K-means method \cite{kmeans_opt} to cluster the ensemble data points, Figure\ref{fig:exam1_hatp_change}(d) shows the clustering result, dots with different colors represent different clusters, the asterisks represents the mean of each cluster, and the contour is the estimated PDF from ensemble data points.
-The kernel function in the GP regression is set to be the squared exponential kernel function and the hyperparameters of the GP is automatically optimized via gradient descent method.
+We apply the proposed ILUES-AGPR method to this example and compare it with other approaches.
+Specifically, we use the ILUES algorithm to generate the initial archive $\boldsymbol{Z} = \{(\boldsymbol{\xi}_j^t, \boldsymbol{ \tilde{\pi}}(\boldsymbol{\xi}_j^{t}\vert \boldsymbol{d}_{obs})),\,j=1,\ldots,N_{e}, \,t =1,\ldots,t_0\}$, where the forward model is defined in~\eqref{eq:exam1}, the ensemble size is set to $N_e = 80$, the number of initial iterations is $n_0 = 1$, and a uniform prior distribution is assumed.
+Using the ensemble samples, we perform kernel density estimation with the MATLAB package \textbf{kde} to approximate the initial PDF, $\hat{p}_0(\bm{\xi})$.
+The package is available at \url{https://ics.uci.edu/~ihler/code/kde.html}.
+Next, we apply the $K$-means method \cite{kmeans_opt} to cluster the ensemble data points.
+Figure~\ref{fig:exam1-hatp-change}(a) shows the generated samples and the corresponding estimated PDF.
+Compared with the true posterior distribution shown in Figure~\ref{fig:example1-dream}, we observe that even with only one iteration, the ILUES algorithm successfully identified regions of high posterior probability, providing a reliable initial approximation for $p_0(\boldsymbol{\xi})$.
+Figure~\ref{fig:exam1-hatp-change}(d) presents the clustering results, where dots in different colors represent distinct clusters, asterisks indicate the cluster means, and contours represent the estimated PDF based on the ensemble samples.
+The kernel function used in the GP regression is the squared exponential kernel, and its hyperparameters are automatically optimized using a gradient descent method.